Dollar steady but vulnerable as tariff worries take hold

 "We estimate 'peak tariff' has passed," said Kristina Clifton, an economist at the Commonwealth Bank of Australia.
 "However, damage has been done to confidence, the U.S. economy and the global trading system."

-The euro was steady at $1.1387 after dropping 0.33% in the previous session.
-Still, the common currency has benefited from investors fleeing U.S. assets and is up 5.26% in April, set for best monthly performance since November 2022.
+The euro was slightly weaker at $1.1372 after dropping 0.33% in the previous session.
+Still, the common currency has benefited from investors fleeing U.S. assets and is up over 5% in April, on course for best monthly performance since November 2022.

-The Swiss franc last bought 0.8235 per dollar and was on course for a rise of more than 7% for the month, its strongest performance in a decade.
+The Swiss franc last bought 0.8236 per dollar and was on course for a rise of more than 7% for the month, its strongest performance in over a decade.

-The yen was steady at 142.32 per dollar ahead of the Bank of Japan's policy decision on Thursday where the central bank is expected to keep interest rates unchanged.
+The yen weakened a bit to 142.53 per dollar ahead of the Bank of Japan's policy decision on Thursday where the central bank is expected to keep interest rates unchanged.
 The yen has risen over 5% against the dollar in April, its strongest monthly performance since last July.

 The spotlight will now be on the advance GDP estimate for the January-March quarter due on Wednesday, which will coincide with Trump's 100 days in office.